Aladin147/BLKWDS_Manager/project_status.md

 25. Add a persistent home button for quick navigation back to dashboard (IDENTIFIED in v0.74.0)
 26. ~~Gear check-in/check-out not updating UI properly~~ (FIXED in v0.85.0, ENHANCED in v0.89.0)

-## Beta Readiness Plan
+## Beta Release Plan

-The following plan outlines the remaining tasks needed to prepare the application for beta release.
-These tasks have been identified through a comprehensive review of the codebase and project status.
+The following plan outlines the steps for the beta release of BLKWDS Manager.
+The application is now ready for beta testing with all critical functionality implemented and tested.

-### 1. Testing Improvements
+### 1. Beta Release Preparation

-1. ~~Create a comprehensive testing checklist document~~ (COMPLETED)
-2. ~~Fix integration test runtime issues~~ (COMPLETED)
-3. ~~Add missing unit tests for critical components~~ (COMPLETED)
-4. ~~Implement performance and stress tests~~ (COMPLETED)

-### 2. UI/UX Finalization

-1. ~~Verify and complete Export to CSV functionality~~ (COMPLETED)
-2. Improve dashboard layout responsiveness
-3. Update placeholder data in Settings
+1. ✅ Create comprehensive user documentation
-4. Clean up unused controllers and adapters
+2. ✅ Clean up codebase by removing unused code
-5. Enhance error handling in UI components
+3. ✅ Standardize icons throughout the app
+4. ✅ Update version number to 1.0.0-beta
+5. ✅ Create beta branch as the new default branch

+### 2. Beta Testing Process

+1. Distribute beta version to internal testers
+2. Collect feedback through structured testing sessions
+3. Prioritize and address critical issues
+4. Implement improvements based on user feedback
+5. Prepare for final release

-### 3. Documentation Completion
+### 3. Post-Beta Roadmap

-1. ~~Create comprehensive testing checklist~~ (COMPLETED)
-2. Create user documentation for internal testers
+1. Address any issues identified during beta testing
+2. Implement Phase 2 quality-of-life improvements
-3. Audit and update documentation for consistency
+3. Prepare for public release

-### 4. Dashboard UI Standardization

-1. Replace fixed heights with Expanded or Flexible widgets
-2. Standardize padding using BLKWDSConstants
-3. Improve responsive layout with more breakpoints
-4. Replace placeholder icons with proper images or standardized icons
-5. Improve accessibility with larger icon sizes and better text readability

-### 5. Final Testing and Verification

-1. Conduct comprehensive testing of all features
-2. Fix any regressions
-3. Optimize performance
-4. Declare Phase 1 complete and tag codebase as v1.0.0
+4. Plan for ongoing maintenance and feature development

 ## Previous Next Steps